Was there a reference that needed to be followed for procuring the lungs for this study?

 Download

-Our protocol requires authorization/consent for research and transplantation as specified in each state’s Uniform Anatomical Gift Law.
+Our protocol required authorization/consent for research and transplantation as specified in each state’s Uniform Anatomical Gift Law.

-At the conclusion of the EVLP procedure, the study center must indicate the disposition of the lung (transplant or not transplant) in the client portal of the CMX.
-The OPO is then notified by Lung Bioengineering staff of the transplant center disposition.
+At the conclusion of the EVLP procedure, the study center must indicate the disposition of the lung (transplant or not transplant).
+The OPO was then notified by Lung Bioengineering staff of the transplant center disposition.

 Yes.
-It is possible for two lungs from a single donor to be sent for EVLP en bloc at LBE facilities, separated and sent to intended recipients at two different clinical trial sites.
+It was possible for two lungs from a single donor to be sent for EVLP en bloc at LBE facilities, separated and sent to intended recipients at two different clinical trial sites.

-What happens when EVLP is complete and the requesting transplant center declines the lung(s)?
+What happened when EVLP was completed and the requesting transplant center declined the lung(s)?

-If EVLP demonstrates that the lung(s) are suitable for transplantation and the requesting center declines them, the host OPO will be notified.
-There are circumstances when the OPO will have the option to place the lungs with another program participating in the EVLP study.
-All allocation is to be completed by the host OPO.
-Lungs that are not approved for transplant are referred back to the organ procurement organization for final disposition.
+If EVLP demonstrated that the lung(s) were suitable for transplantation and the requesting center declined them, the host OPO was notified.
+There were circumstances when the OPO had the option to place the lungs with another program participating in the EVLP study.
+All allocation was completed by the host OPO.
+Lungs that were not approved for transplant were referred back to the organ procurement organization for final disposition.